Our Services

 Alberta Brain Injury Network (ABIN)

-Support: Identifying and responding to the needs of survivors, families and caregivers.
+- Support: Identifying and responding to the needs of survivors, families and caregivers.
+Assisting survivors and their families to identify, apply for, and coordinate benefits and services

-Coordination: Assisting survivors to access necessary supports and resources in their community.
+- Coordination: Assisting survivors to access necessary supports and resources in their community.
+Making referrals, where appropriate, for community supports and independent living skills development

-Education: Providing opportunities to enhance knowledge and understanding of acquired brain injury.
+- Education: Providing opportunities to enhance knowledge and understanding of acquired brain injury and the supports and services that are available.

 What is the Supports for Community Living Program?